 WiC-TSV is used for a shared task at the IJCAI-20 SemDeep workshop.
 For questions about WiC-TSV, you can contact one of the organisers (information below).

 Formally, WiC is framed as a binary classification task.
 Each instance in WiC-TSV consists of a target word w with a corresponding target sense s represented by either its definition (subtask 1) or its hypernym/s (subtask 2), and a context c containing the target word w.
 The task aims to determine whether the meaning of the word w used in the context c matches the target sense s.
 In the following table there are some examples from the dataset.
-Data is available in English - training and development data already available here.
+Data is available in English - training, development and test data already available here.

 |Smoking is permitted.

 ||The act of smoking tobacco or other substances||breathing, external respiration, respiration, ventilation||